ben1post/xarray-simlab-ode/docs/workflow_models.md

 ## Storing input & output

-The input and output of a model run is stored in an `xarray.Dataset`.
+The simulation input and output is stored in the `xarray.Dataset` structure.
+This structure already supports serialization and I/O to several file formats, where [netCDF](https://www.unidata.ucar.edu/software/netcdf/) is the recommended format.
+Please read Section [reading and writing files](http://xarray.pydata.org/en/stable/io.html) in xarray's docs, for more information.

 ```python